 To avoid confusion, nonprofits generally refer to ex officio directors in their Bylaws as either “ex officio voting directors” or “ex officio non voting directors“, depending on their purpose.
 For example, the bylaws of many organizations state that the executive director is an ex officio member of the board, but they cannot vote.

-In some board bylaws, ex officio members are members without any fiduciary or voting obligations.
-In this case, these members shouldn’t be counted when determining if there is a quorum; this is also true for an organization if the bylaws specify that the president is an ex officio member of every committee.
+In some board nonprofits bylaws, ex officio members are members without any fiduciary or voting obligations.
+In this case, these members shouldn’t be counted when determining if there is a quorum; this is also true for an organization if the bylaws specify that the president is an ex officio member of all committees.

 Is an ex officio member a director?